Legal Claim Assistant

 Many people are unsure whether they qualify to bring an auto accident case at all.
 We look at several factors to evaluate eligibility in a clear, step-by-step way.

 First, fault.
 If you were a passenger or not at fault, you may have a strong not at fault collision claim.
 Even if fault is shared, your state may still allow recovery, although the rules vary and affect how much you can collect.
 Distracted driving is one of the most common causes of car accidents.
-Negligence by other drivers can lead to serious car accidents, even if you are a safe driver.
+Negligence by other drivers can lead to serious motor vehicle accidents, even if you are a safe driver.
 Common causes of car accidents include speeding, driving under the influence, and reckless driving.
 Weather conditions, such as rain or snow, can contribute to car accidents by affecting road traction and visibility.
 Driving while fatigued can impair a driver’s ability to react quickly and make sound decisions, leading to accidents.
 Running red lights and stop signs is a common cause of T-bone and head-on collisions.
 Poor road conditions, such as potholes or debris, can lead to accidents by causing drivers to lose control of their vehicles.
 Driving under the influence of alcohol or drugs significantly increases the risk of car accidents.
-Inexperienced drivers are more likely to be involved in car accidents due to a lack of skills and knowledge of road rules.
+Inexperienced drivers are more likely to be involved in a car accident due to a lack of skills and knowledge of road rules.

 Second, timing.
 Most states have statutes of limitation that restrict how long you have to file a personal injury claim.
 Understanding the statute of limitations for filing a claim is essential when seeking legal representation after a car accident.
 For example, in Texas, you generally have two years from the date of the car accident to file a personal injury claim, known as the statute of limitations.
 In North Carolina, the statute of limitations for personal injury claims arising from a car accident is three years from the accident date.
 If you are partially at fault in a car crash in North Carolina, you may be barred from recovering any compensation due to the contributory negligence rule.
 Legal claims involve strict timelines, such as state statutes of limitations, which can bar recovery if missed.

 Third, damages.
 Claims are based on actual harm.
-That includes documented medical treatment, follow up care, time missed from work, or lasting pain and limitations.
+That includes documented medical treatment, follow up care, future medical care, time missed from work, or lasting pain and limitations.
 A minor bump with no car accident injuries rarely justifies a formal claim, while a serious rear end collision settlement examples scenario usually does.

 What Compensation Can You Recover?